serdeliverance/mavha-challenge-be/README.md

 ## Run with Docker-compose

+First, create a docker network with the follow command (you'll only need to do that once):

+`docker network create --driver bridge mavha-be`

 To run the application in a more realistic environment using docker, execute the following commands:

 ```